 Ritchie Valens was actually the inspiration to many other celebrated American rock and roll artists, including Chan Romero, Carlos Santana, Chris Montez, Keith O'Conner Murphy and even the epic Jimi Hendrix.

 Only 17 years old when he died, Ritchie Valens left behind a few iconic recordings.
 His first, self-titled album was released shortly after the fatal accident and did well; making it to the Billboard Music charts.
 A live recording was later released as Ritchie Valens in Concert at Pacoima Junior High.
-Ritchie Valens' life story was memorialized on the big screen in the 1987 hit movie, La Bamba.
-La Bamba, the movie, introduced a new and younger generation of music fans to the talent of the Latino, pioneer performer, Ritchie Valens.
+Ritchie Valens' life story was memorialized on the big screen in the 1987 hit movie La Bamba, which introduced a new and younger generation of music fans to Valens' music.

 Ritchie Valens was a mega talented musician that made a huge name for himself in music history.
 His epic career was cut short way too soon.
 It is interesting to imagine what might have been if his life had been spared.

 Valens had a music recording career that spanned only less than two years and produced just one album released during his short lifetime.
 Despite his short-lived music career, Ritchie Valens has had an enduring influence on rock and roll music history.
 The tragic airplane crash that claimed his life, also claimed the lives of equally epic rock and roll icons, Buddy Holly and J. P. Richardson.
 Valens' music is known and admired for his gritty, proto-punk, garage type rock guitar style.
-His signature style, although, had a lack of sentimentality and didn't necessarily embrace his Hispanic heritage.
-This is especially ironic considering that his hit single, La Bamba, is what made his famous.
+His signature style, though, had a lack of sentimentality and didn't always embrace his Hispanic heritage.

 Like it?
 Share with your friends!